MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/productcondition.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines a condition that determines whether a product is selected from a customer?s Bing Merchant Center catalog file.
+description: Defines a condition that determines whether a product is selected from a customer's Bing Merchant Center catalog file.
 ---
 # ProductCondition Data Object
-Defines a condition that determines whether a product is selected from a customer?s Bing Merchant Center catalog file.
+Defines a condition that determines whether a product is selected from a customer's Bing Merchant Center catalog file.

 ## Syntax
 ```xml